pprevos/r4h2o/manuscript/r4h2o_02_principles.md

 Spreadsheets are straightforward to use, but they are almost impossible to reverse-engineer.
 The biggest issue with spreadsheets is the reproducibility of the analysis process.
 We all have had the unpleasant experience of trying to understand how a spreadsheet made by somebody else, or one that you did ages ago, actually functions (Figure 2.5).

-{width: 100%, alt: "Reverse-engineering a spreadsheet.", align: middle}
+{width: 100%, alt: "Reverse-engineering a spreadsheet.", align: "center"}
 ![Figure 2.5: Reverse-engineering a spreadsheet.](resources/02_principles/reverse-engineer-spreadsheet.jpg)

 ### Business Intelligence Systems